VIDEO: UNICEF’s Hala Abu Khatwa reports on the situation at the Egyptian border as thousands of families flee violence in Libya.

 “I left my home, my belongings, my car, I left everything behind, for the sake of my kids,” said Hanan Salah, a Palestinian who has lived in Libya most of her life.
 Ms. Salah was stranded with her husband and two children at the Salloum border crossing for 22 days before she made it back to Gaza to be reunited with her extended family.

 Children have also been revealing the fears that forced them to flee Libya.
 Mariam Hakim, 8, had been living near Benghazi with her parents, five sisters and one brother.
 They are now heading back home to Chad to escape the threat of killings.

 “There was a problem,” Mariam said.
 “The problem is that they come to houses and shoot and this is why we came to Egypt,” she said.

-To assist these families in their long journey, UNICEF has redeployed staff and humanitarian relief supplies in Egypt to provide support, especially in the areas of child protection, water and sanitation, health and nutrition.
+To assist these families in their long journey, UNICEF has redeployed staff and humanitarian relief supplies at the Egyptian border to provide support, especially in the areas of child protection, water and sanitation, health and nutrition.

 “UNICEF and the humanitarian community remain extremely concerned by the situation inside Libya and the impact of on-going hostilities on women and children,” said UNICEF Representative in Egypt Philippe Duamelle.

 He added that teams on the ground are monitoring and coordinating with national authorities and other partners at the border to ensure particular attention is given to the rights and immediate needs of displaced women and children.

 At the Salloum border crossing, UNICEF has successfully advocated for space to be designated for displaced families and established a child-friendly space where young children and their mothers receive psycho-social support, and engage in developmental activities conducted by trained facilitators.